Winning Sky Photos is the exhibition of top entries from the David Malin Awards astrophotography competition.

 including Malin 1, the first giant, low-surface-brightness galaxy discovered and still the largest known spiral system.

-Dr David Malin will open the Exhibition at 7.00pm on Monday 6th November and give a talk.
+Dr David Malin opened the Exhibition on Monday 6th November

-Alex Cherney, who received an Honourable Mention for the Airglow Section with “Red and Green” below, will run a workshop on December 9th which has a separate booking page as numbers are restricted, the link can be found here on Trybooking
+Alex Cherney, who received an Honourable Mention for the Airglow Section with “Red and Green” below, ran an astgrophotography workshop on December 9th.

 The competition aims to encourage photographers to use their vision, imagination and skill to produce inspiring and beautiful images of the sky.